eunomia-bpf/wasm-bpf/README.md

 `Wasm-bpf` is a WebAssembly eBPF library, toolchain and runtime powered by [CO-RE](https://facebookmicrosites.github.io/bpf/blog/2020/02/19/bpf-portability-and-co-re.html)(Compile Once – Run Everywhere) [libbpf](https://github.com/libbpf/libbpf).
 It can help you build almost every eBPF programs or usecases to `Wasm` with nearly zero modification, and run them cross platforms with Wasm sandbox.

+## Introduction

+`WebAssembly` (Wasm) is a portable binary format for executable code.
+The code is executed at a nearly-native speed in a memory-safe (for host) sandbox, with clearly defined resource constraints, and APIs for communicating with the embedding host environment (eg. proxy).The `wasm-bpf` project combines Wasm and eBPF technologies to enhance the performance and programmability of eBPF applications.

+With `wasm-bpf`, users can dynamically load and securely execute user-defined or community-contributed Wasm-eBPF codes as `plug-ins` in their software products, such as observability platforms or service proxy.
+This enables efficient and scalable data collection, while also allowing for advanced processing and analysis of that data.

+It also enables developers to write eBPF programs in familiar languages like `C/C++`, `Rust`, `Go`, and more than 30 other programming languages, and deploy them easily across different Linux distributions.
+Additionally, cloud providers can leverage wasm-bpf to offer a `secure` and `high-performance` environment for their customers to develop and deploy eBPF applications in their cloud environments.

 ## Features

 - **`General purpose`**: provide most abilities from eBPF to Wasm, `polling` from the ring buffer or perf buffer, bidirectional communications between `kernel` eBPF and `userspace` Wasm using `maps`, dynamically `loading`, `attaching` or `detaching`, etc. Supports a large number of eBPF program types and map types.